 At Rigel Pharmaceuticals, we are dedicated to improving the lives of patients through the discovery, development, and commercialization of novel small molecule drugs.

-In particular, we are focused on immune and hematologic disorders, cancer, and rare diseases.
-We see great opportunity to help patients who have diseases where few to no approved treatment options exist.
+In particular, we are focused on hematologic disorders, cancer and rare immune diseases.
+We see great opportunity to help patients who have diseases where few or no approved treatment options exist.

 The company’s first FDA approved product is TAVALISSE® (fostamatinib disodium hexahydrate) tablets*, the only oral spleen tyrosine kinase (SYK) inhibitor for the treatment of adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.
 ITP is a rare autoimmune disease where the body’s own immune system attacks and destroys platelets in the blood.

-Our clinical programs include a Phase 3 study of TAVALISSE in warm antibody autoimmune hemolytic anemia (AIHA), a recently completed Phase 1 study of R835, an investigational molecule from our interleukin receptor associated kinase (IRAK) inhibitor program, and an ongoing Phase 1 study of R552, an investigational molecule from our receptor-interacting protein kinase (RIP1) inhibitor program.
+Our other clinical programs include an ongoing Phase 1 study of R835, an investigational molecule from our interleukin receptor-associated kinase (IRAK) inhibitor program, and a Phase 1 study of R552, an investigational molecule from our receptor-interacting serine/threonine-protein kinase (RIPK1) inhibitor program.